jasonacollins/blog/posts/books-i-read-in-2026.md

 *Non-Fiction*

+- James Barratt, *Our Final Invention: Artificial Intelligence and the End of the Human Era*
 - Emily M. Bender and Alex Hanna, *The AI Con: How to Fight Big Tech's Hype and Create the Future We Want*
 - Max Bennet, *A Brief History of Intelligence*
 - Keach Hagey, *The Optimist: Sam Altman, OpenAI, and the Race to Invent the Future*